DStanarevic/WCCI-Spring2017-CLE/Week2/Loops.md

 - Start with the string "Once upon a time" and create an array called storyWords using the Split method.
 Reverse the order of the elements in the array and using a For Loop, print each word.
 ### Do It
 - Write a program that takes your favorite foods and prints them out one at a time.
 (Use a foreach loop.)
-- Create an array of lucky numbers.
+- Create an array of lucky numbers(Just any numbers you like).
 Using a foreach loop, print the following:
   - If the array holds the numbers 3, 5, 7, 11, 15, then the printed result should say
 ```
   Your Lucky Number is: 3